Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 How to choose a school that respects children's attention?

-• Do adults accompany each child individually?
+• Do adults provide individual support to each child?

-• Does the environment promote natural concentration?
+• Does the environment encourage natural concentration?